scylladb/scylladb-docs-developers/docs/source/getting-started/differentiators.rst

     <div class="grid-x grid-margin-x">
         <div class="cell large-8 small-8">

-ScyllaDB’s Shard per Core architecture ensures that each shard is bound to a dedicated CPU core, along with its own share of data.
-This means every core has dedicated resources—its own cache, memtables, and SSTables—residing in its own RAM and persistent storage.
+With ScyllaDB’s unique shard-per-core architecture, each CPU core gets its own dedicated slice of resources (memory, network, and storage).
+Since there is minimal interaction between the cores, each core runs independently and efficiently, without context switching, locking, or waiting.

-Each core also gets dedicated networking I/O channels, eliminating bottlenecks and ensuring efficient data transfer.
-By operating independently, cores minimize contention and maximize parallelism, allowing ScyllaDB to fully utilize modern hardware for predictable, high-performance scaling.
+By eliminating resource contention, this design enables consistent low latencies and true linear scaling (e.g., doubling the number of cores doubles the performance).
+Since ScyllaDB can extract more power from modern hardware, we can provide exceptional price performance.

 `Learn more about shard-per-core architecture <#>`_